Car Accident Victims Can Suffer PTSDBy Stewart J. Guss on April 29th, 2020

 Damages you might recover in a settlement include medical expenses, future medical expenses, lost wages, future lost wages, and non-economic damages for emotional distress, loss of consortium, and more..
 Some examples of damages related to PTSD after a car accident include:

 - Cost for visits to a psychiatrist, psychologist, or other mental health professional

 - Travel to and from doctor appointments related to PTSD diagnosis and treatment

 - Treatment for other issues accompanying the PTSD, such as substance abuse treatment

 - Cost of inpatient mental health and treatment programs related to PTSD when applicable

 - Compensation for mental anguish

-If you’re fighting for a fair settlement from a stubborn insurance company, look for a car accident law firm that knows the defense tactics and strategies insurance companies and legal defense teams use to avoid financial liability—and one that understands how PTSD has harmed you.
-A skilled legal team will uncover all the facts of your accident and diligently pursue the compensation you deserve.
+If you’re dealing with PTSD while fighting for a fair settlement from a stubborn insurance company, we’re here to help.
+Choose a car accident law firm that knows the defense tactics and strategies insurance companies use to avoid financial liability.

-YOUR PTSD IS A REAL INJURY!
-DON’T LET INSURANCE COMPANIES TELL YOU OTHERWISE!
-More importantly, you shouldn’t be forced to recover from the trauma of a car accident alone.
-By working closely with trusted treatment professionals, and entrusting your case to a skilled personal injury advocate, recovery from the symptoms of PTSD and a return to a better life is within your reach.
+By working closely with trusted treatment professionals and entrusting your case to a skilled personal injury advocate, it’s possible to recover from the symptoms of PTSD and a return to a better life.
+Start now.